druce/druce.github.io/_posts/2011-12-05-unstoppable-forces-part-deux.md

 </div>

 <div>
   The ECB, Merkozy, and the crisis zone are starting to do the right things and I hope it works, but it feels like too little, too late.
-Ultimately I can&#8217;t help but think they are in too big a hole, took too long to stop digging it deeper, and inevitably there will be a series of defaults, insolvencies, and market crashes.
+Ultimately I can’t help but think they are in too big a hole, took too long to stop digging it deeper, and inevitably there will be a series of defaults, insolvencies, and market crashes.
 </div>

 <div class="zemanta-pixie" style="margin-top: 10px; height: 15px;">